Office of Accountability and Transparency director to investigate complaints against Phoenix PD

-PHOENIX - It's been more than two years since the Phoenix City Council started to look into the adoption of a civilian police oversight board and on Dec.
-6, the man tasked with leading that office starts his first day on the job.
+PHOENIX - It's been more than two years since the Phoenix City Council started to look into the adoption of a civilian police oversight board, and the man tasked with leading that office is speaking out about his plans to hold the city's police department accountable.

-Roger Smith was named director of the new Office of Accountability and Transparency (OAT) in November.
+Roger Smith was named director of the new Office of Accountability and Transparency (OAT) in November and started in December.
 He's coming from a similar position for the city of Cleveland, where the Office of Professional Standards investigated up to 300 allegations of misconduct against officers annually.

 He also spent nine years with the New York City's Civilian Complaint Board.